LGBTQ+ Celebrities Who Have Been Instrumental to Pride

 2. Ellen DeGeneres: Back in the 1990s, everyone’s favorite daytime host had one of the most successful sitcoms on television.
 During one story arc in 1997, DeGeneres’ character (also named Ellen), came out of the closet to profess her love for another woman (played by Laura Dern).
 It was the first time in history that a TV character had said, “I’m gay.”
 Around that same time, DeGeneres came out in real life too.
 (Photo via Luca Teuchmann/Getty)

 3. Harvey Milk: One of the first openly gay elected officials in the country, Harvey Milk was a San Francisco city supervisor dubbed “The Mayor of Castro Street” for his prominence in the city’s gay district.
 Milk’s most important work was fighting California’s Briggs Initiative, a proposed law that would have banned gay people from working in schools.
-Milk was well loved by his colleagues and those in the community, but was assassinated along with the city’s mayor by a former colleague only 10 months into his tenure.
+Milk was well loved by his colleagues and those in the community but was assassinated along with the city’s mayor by a former colleague only 10 months into his tenure.

-4. Asia Kate Dillon: Known for their roles on OITNB and Billions, Asia Kate Dillon is a non-binary actor who uses the they/them pronouns.
-Their Billions character Taylor is the first non-binary person on mainstream TV, and thanks in part to Dillon’s work to clarify where they fit during awards shows nominations, the MTV Movie and TV Awards changed all their acting categories to be gender neutral.
+4. Asia Kate Dillon: Known for their roles on OITNB and Billions, Asia Kate Dillon is a non-binary actor who uses they/them pronouns.
+Their Billions character Taylor is the first non-binary person on mainstream TV, and thanks in part to Dillon’s work to clarify where they fit during awards shows nominations, the MTV Movie and TV Awards changed all of their acting categories to be gender neutral.
 (Photo via Nicholas Hunt/Getty)

 5. Laverne Cox: The actress and advocate is the first trans woman to be nominated for a Primetime Emmy in acting, as well as the first transgender person to have a wax figure at Madame Tussaud’s.
 Cox is also an advocate and activist who works to help people better understand intersectionality and make trans women visible in the media.
 (Photo via Leon Bennett/Getty)

 6. Barbara Gittings: A groundbreaking lesbian activist, Gittings focused on equality for gay people and created publications focused on issues important to the gay and lesbian communities of the 1960s and ’70s.
 She also helped lobby the American Psychiatric Association to remove homosexuality from its list of mental disorders in 1973.
-(Photo via Wikipedia)
+(Photo via Wikimedia Commons)

 7. Audre Lorde: Poet, activist, feminist, and mother, Lorde is considered one of the first people to talk about intersectionality before the term was coined by Kimberlé Crenshaw in 1989.
 Lorde’s poetry is beloved the world over for her honesty, passion, and technical perfection.